dotnet/csharpstandard/standard/expressions.md

 -   A variable.
 Every variable has an associated type, namely the declared type of the variable.
 -   A null literal.
 An expression with this classification can be implicitly converted to a reference type or nullable value type.
 -   An anonymous function.
 An expression with this classification can be implicitly converted to a compatible delegate type or expression tree type.
 -   A property access.
 Every property access has an associated type, namely the type of the property.
 Furthermore, a property access may have an associated instance expression.
-When an accessor (the `get` or `set` block) of an instance property access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)).
+When an accessor of an instance property access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)).
 -   An indexer access.
 Every indexer access has an associated type, namely the element type of the indexer.
 Furthermore, an indexer access has an associated instance expression and an associated argument list.
-When an accessor (the `get` or `set` block) of an indexer access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)), and the result of evaluating the argument list becomes the parameter list of the invocation.
+When an accessor of an indexer access is invoked, the result of evaluating the instance expression becomes the instance represented by `this` ([§11.7.12](expressions.md#11712-this-access)), and the result of evaluating the argument list becomes the parameter list of the invocation.
 -   Nothing.
 This occurs when the expression is an invocation of a method with a return type of `void`.
 An expression classified as nothing is only valid in the context of a *statement_expression* ([§12.7](statements.md#127-expression-statements)) or as the body of a *lambda_expression* ([§11.16](expressions.md#1116-anonymous-function-expressions)).

 For expressions which occur as subexpressions of larger expressions, with the noted restrictions, the result can also be classified as one of the following: